Rajendra Reang (Tripura politician)

 Rajendra Reang is an Indian politician and member of the Communist Party of India (Marxist).
-He was a former member of Tripura Legislative Assembly from 2003 to 2018 from Kanchanpur Vidhan Sabha Constituency.
-In 2018 Tripura Legislative Assembly election Rajendra defeated by IPFT candidate Prem Kumar Reang in the margin of 4131 votes.
+He was a former member of Tripura Legislative Assembly from 2003 to 2018 from the Kanchanpur constituency.
+In the 2018 Tripura Legislative Assembly election Rajendra was defeated by the IPFT candidate Prem Kumar Reang by a margin of 4131 votes.

 Political career

-In the year 1974, he joins to Students' Federation of India and involved himself as an activist in the students' movement.
-Later he joins Tribal Youth Federation in 1995.
-At present day he is a central committee member of Ganamukti Parishad.
+In the year 1974, he joined the Students' Federation of India and became involved as an activist in the students' movement.
+In 1995 he joined the Tribal Youth Federation.
+He currently serves as a Central Committee member of Ganamukti Parishad.